 My local library had the foresight to carry several novels with deaf characters for children and teens.
 Rocky Road is one of them.
 In the coming months, I will be including additional reviews as part of a “Deaf Series.”

 Tess Dobson has always rolled with the punches that make up her life.… Read the rest

 Sometimes, life gets too hard.
 How can the remnants of a family hold on to what was good?

 In Miracle’s Boys, Jacqueline Woodson answers the question: how does a kid survive losing both parents before he’s reached adulthood?… Read the rest

-by Laura L. Smith is the second book in the Status Updates series, suitable for ages sixteen and up.
+It’s Over by Laura L. Smith is the second book in the Status Updates series, suitable for ages sixteen and up.
 Check out Kathrese McKee’s review of the series’ first book, It’s Complicated.